 I had this lightbulb moment of instead of using fresh or frozen fruit, as in traditional jam making, I thought “well, I’ll just try using dried cherries, add a tad of water and syrup and see what happens.”
 What do ya know, it worked!

 But, to die for in these homemade vegan chocolates.
 These treats are so delicious, even my self-proclaimed “I don’t like chocolate” husband thought they were “fantastic”.
 You get the sweetness from the chocolate when you first bite into it, and then the burst of the tart cherry jam, which is an amazing contrast of flavors.

 If you make these Easy Homemade Vegan 5 Ingredient Chocolates , please come back and leave me feedback here, I love hearing about it!
 Also, if you are on Instagram, snap a photo and tag me@thevegan8 using hashtag #thevegan8 as well!
 The hashtag is important because otherwise I might miss the notification, this way they are saved to my page.

 - 1 cup dried cherries, room temperature

 - 1 tablespoon maple syrup or agave

 - 1/2 cup (48g) raw cacao or unsweeteened cocoa powder

 - 5 tablespoons (100g) pure maple syrup

 - pinch sea salt

 - Add the remaining chocolate over the fillings (2 more tablespoons).
-If your chocolate is not still melted, very gently reheat your remaining chocolate (just a few seconds) into a liquid again.
+If your chocolate has firmed up a bit, very gently reheat your remaining chocolate (just a few seconds) into a liquid again.
 Carefully smooth out the top of the chocolate has thickened some.